Skip to main content

 Questions about Internships

-To find an intern you can post an internship on our BYU Idaho website.
+You can post an internship on our BYU-Idaho website to find an intern.
 Please contact our Employer Relations Team at 208-496-9824 or by email at employerrelations@byui.edu.

-The Master Agreement is a contract that protects the student, the experience provider, and the university.
-By having the document in place, the intern is covered by the university's liability insurance policy.
-The agreement also details the responsibilities of each party during an internship.
+The Master Agreement is a contract that protects the student, the employer, and the university.
+This document ensures that the intern is covered by the university's liability insurance policy.
+It also outlines the guidelines and responsibilities of each party during an internship.

-Compensation is whatever is agreed upon by provider and intern prior to employment start date.
+Compensation is what is agreed upon by the employer and intern prior to the employment start date.
 Internships may be paid or unpaid.
 If paid, pay is usually determined by experience and industry standards.

 Responsibilities vary by state.
-Please contact your state's Workman's Compensation Program, or click here for a link to your state's website.
+Please contact your state's Workman's Compensation Program, or visit your state's website.
 BYU-Idaho does not provide Worker's Compensation for interns.

-All BYU-Idaho students who are out on internships, student teaching assignments, or nursing clinicals are covered by the university's liability insurance policy.
-For information regarding the policy or certificate of coverage, please contact our office.
+BYU-Idaho students with internships, student-teaching assignments, or nursing clinicals are covered by the university's liability insurance policy.
+Contact our office for more information regarding the policy or certificate of coverage.